RaivoKoot/PublishingSystem/README.txt

+Contains the initial database interface as a structure and the basic model classes

 Within the src (source) folder the folder:

 - database_interface contains the interface which is what youll want to look at most